At a Glance

 *Fall semester students will choose courses offered through the UPF and, with prior approval of the student's home university and course professors, the UB, UAB, or UPC.
 Full year students will choose courses offered through any of the four partner universities.
 Spring semester students will choose courses offered through the UB, UAB, or UPC.
 Due to academic calendar differences, UPF courses are not available to spring semester-only students.

 Approximate dates are provided based on past programs; students should expect them to vary by year.
 Please refer to the program calendar for more specific information about program dates.

 - Fall: Late August - Late December

 - Spring: Early January - Late June

-Consortium operations in Barcelona are managed by a resident director and two program coordinators, who coordinate orientation, advising, Center classes and housing.
+Consortium operations in Barcelona are managed by a resident director and two program coordinators, who coordinate orientation, advising, CASA classes and housing.
 A visiting faculty member from the Consortium is in residence at least one semester every year and teaches a course for the program.

 Eligibility and Requirements